simgrid/simgrid/docs/source/tuto_s4u.rst

 Platform File
 .............

-Platform files define the virtual platform on which the provided application will take place.
+Platform files define the simulated platform on which the provided application will take place.
 In contains one or several **Network Zone** |api_s4u_NetZone|_ that contain both |Host|_ and |Link|_ Resources, as well as routing information.